Print

 Description

-Piling gorgeously grilled chicken on a flavor-packed sauce, topped with a zingy salsa is one of the best ways to jazz up your regular chicken dinner.
-Similar to one of the best fakeaways ever, satay chicken, this charred peanut butter chicken is a twist on the classic and every inch as delicious.
+Piling gorgeously grilled chicken on a flavor-packed satay-inspired peanut sauce, topped with a zingy salsa, is a fabulous way to jazz up your regular chicken dinner.
+Similar to one of the best better-than-takeout meals ever, juicy grilled satay chicken, this charred peanut butter chicken is a twist on the classic and every bit as delicious.

-Serve with steamed rice, a crunchy slaw, garlic butter potatoes or miso sweet potatoes.
+Serve with steamed rice, a crunchy Asian style slaw, loaded baked rice, garlic butter potatoes, or miso roasted sweet potatoes.

 Ingredients